henrypapadatos/AutoBots/README.md

 ### Training an AutoBot model
-All experiments were performed locally on a single GTX 1080Ti.
-The trained models will be saved in `results/{Dataset}/{exp_name}`.
-Argoverse
 Training AutoBot-Ego on Argoverse while using the raw road segments in the map:
 ```
 python train.py --exp-id test --seed 1 --dataset Argoverse --model-type Autobot-Ego --num-modes 6 --hidden-size 128 --num-encoder-layers 2 --num-decoder-layers 2 --dropout 0.1 --entropy-weight 40.0 --kl-weight 20.0 --use-FDEADE-aux-loss True --use-map-lanes True --tx-hidden-size 384 --batch-size 64 --learning-rate 0.00075 --learning-rate-sched 10 20 30 40 50 --dataset-path /path/to/root/of/argoverse_h5_files